top of page

 Did I?

 A name easily recognized among readers, Isaac Asimov was one of the most prolific science fiction authors of all time, with an extensive list of awards and accolades to attest to his reputation.
-In life, he was one of the “Big Three” sci-fi giants, and until this day his stories are a must-read for the fans of the genre.
+In life, he was one of the “Big Three” sci-fi giants.
+And until this day, his stories are a must-read for the fans of the genre.

 I should warn you: SPOILERS AHEAD for The Gods Themselves.